decalage2/ViperMonkey/README.md

 **DISCLAIMER**:
 - ViperMonkey is a *very* incomplete and experimental VBA Engine.
 For now it will NOT handle most real-life macros without errors.
+- VBA parsing and emulation is *extremely* slow for now.
 - VBA Emulation is hard and complex, because of all the features of the VBA language, of Microsoft Office applications, and all the DLLs and ActiveX objects that can be called from VBA.
 - This open-source project is only developed on my scarce spare time, so do not expect